 How to keep fresh products on the shelves

-Accurate forecasting optimizes customer service, minimizes inventory overstocks and lays the groundwork for effective marketing at Nestlé
+Accurate forecasting optimises customer service, minimizes inventory overstocks and lays the groundwork for effective marketing at Nestlé

 A billion units roll off Nestlé production lines every single day.
 This number illustrates the sheer quantity of goods produced by the world’s biggest food company.
 To deliver on its promise of “Good Food, Good Life,” Nestlé has brought to market a whopping 10,000 products aimed at improving consumers’ lives with better and healthier foods and beverages.